Capital gains tax in the United States: Preferential rate

-The fact that the long-term capital gains rate is lower than the rate on ordinary income is regarded by the political left, such as Sen. Bernie Sanders, as a "tax break" that excuses investors from paying their "fair share."
-The tax benefit for a long-term capital gain is sometimes referred to as a "tax expenditure" that government could elect to stop spending.
-By contrast, Republicans favor lowering the capital gain tax rate as an inducement to saving and investment.
-Also, the lower rate partly compensates for the fact that some capital gains are illusory and reflect nothing but inflation between the time the asset is bought and the time it is sold.
-Moore writes, "when inflation is high....the tax rate can even rise above 100 percent", as when a taxpayer owes tax on a capital gain that does not result in any increase in real wealth.
+The lower rate on long-term capital gains, compared to the rate on ordinary income, is regarded by the political left, such as Sen. Bernie Sanders, as a "tax break" that excuses investors from paying their "fair share", or a "tax expenditure" that government could elect to stop spending.
+By contrast, Republicans favor lowering the capital gains tax rate to induce saving and investment.
+Also, the lower rate partly compensates for the fact that some capital gains reflect nothing but inflation between the time the asset is bought and the time it is sold.
+Stephen Moore writes, "when inflation is high....the tax rate can even rise above 100 percent", as when a taxpayer owes tax on a capital gain that does not result in any increase in real wealth.

 Holding period

 The one-year threshold between short-term and long-term capital gains is arbitrary and has changed over time.
 Short-term gains are disparaged as speculation and are perceived as self-interested, myopic, and destabilizing, while long-term gains are characterized as investment, which supposedly reflects a more stable commitment that is in the nation's interest.
 Others call this a false dichotomy.

 The holding period to qualify for favorable tax treatment has varied from six months to ten years (see History above).
-There was special treatment of assets held for five years during the Presidency of George W. Bush.
-In her 2016 Presidential campaign, Hillary Clinton advocated holding periods of up to six years with a sliding scale of tax rates.
+There was special treatment of assets held for five years during the presidency of George W. Bush.
+In her 2016 presidential campaign, Hillary Clinton advocated holding periods of up to six years with a sliding scale of tax rates.